ablab/spades/README.md

 In this case you do not need to run any installation scripts &ndash; SPAdes is ready to use.
 We also suggest adding SPAdes installation directory to the `PATH` variable. []()

+Note, that pre-build binaries do not work on new Linux kernels.

 <a name="sec2.2"></a>
 ## Downloading SPAdes binaries for Mac